Periodic points for amenable group actions on uniquely arcwise connected continua: Preliminaries

 \subsection{Quasi-retractions}

 Let $X$ be a uniquely arcwise connected continuum.
-Let $Y$ be either a tree, or a oscillatory ray, or a bi-sided oscillatory line contained in $X$.
+Let $Y$ be either a tree, or an oscillatory ray, or a bi-sided oscillatory line contained in $X$.
 Then, by the uniquely arcwise connectivity, for every $x\in X$, there is a unique $y\in Y$ such that $[x, y]\cap Y=\{y\}$; we denote $y=r_Y(x)$, and call the map $r_Y:X\rightarrow Y, x\mapsto r_Y(x)$ the {\it quasi-retraction} from $X$ onto $Y$.
 We should note that $r_Y$ is not continuous in general.
+The idea of quasi-retraction comes from \cite{Moh}.

+Here we remark that the quasi-retraction $r_Y$ cannot be defined for any arcwise connected subset $Y$ of $X$, unless $Y$ satisfies the the requirement that for every $x\in X$, there is a unique $y\in Y$ with $[x, y]\cap Y=\{y\}$; this is why we need to assume $Y$ being of some special form as above.

 \begin{lem} Let $X$ be a uniquely arcwise connected continuum.
-Let $Y$ be either a tree, or a oscillatory ray, or a bi-sided oscillatory line contained in $X$.
+Let $Y$ be either a tree, or an oscillatory ray, or a bi-sided oscillatory line contained in $X$.
 If $Z$ is an arcwise connected subset of $Y$, then $r_Y^{-1}(Z)$ is an arcwise connected Borel measurable subset of $X$. \end{lem} \begin{proof} From the definition of $r_Y$, we see that if $x\in r_Y^{-1}(Z)$, then $[x, r_Y(x)]\subset r_Y^{-1}(Z)$, that is every point in $r_Y^{-1}(Z)$ is connected to a point in $Z$ by an arc in $r_Y^{-1}(Z)$.
 Since $Z\subset r_Y^{-1}(Z)$ and $Z$ is arcwise connected, we know $r_Y^{-1}(Z)$ is arcwise connected.
 For the measurability of $r_Y^{-1}(Z)$, one may consult \cite{Moh}. \end{proof}

-\begin{exa} In Example 1.1, if $Y$ is the tree $L\cup B\cup R\cup M$, then $r_Y^{-1}(P(0,0))=S^-\cup S^+$; if $Y$ is the line $S^-\cup S^+$, then $r_Y^{-1}(P(0,0))=L\cup B\cup R\cup M$; if $Y$ is the ray $S^-$, then $r_Y^{-1}(P(0,0))=L\cup B\cup R\cup M\cup S^+$. \end{exa}
+\begin{exa} In Example 1.1, if $Y$ is the tree $L\cup B\cup R\cup M$, then $r_Y^{-1}((0,0))=S^-\cup S^+$; if $Y$ is the line $S^-\cup S^+$, then $r_Y^{-1}((0,0))=L\cup B\cup R\cup M$; if $Y$ is the ray $S^-$, then $r_Y^{-1}((0,0))=L\cup B\cup R\cup M\cup S^+$. \end{exa}